daisydbbb/Primate-Sanctuary-JAVA/README.md

-# Primate Sanctuary System App
+# Primate Sanctuary System App 🐵

 This Java application is designed to assist with the management and registration of primates at a primate sanctuary.
-It supports various functions, including registration, housing, and tracking of primates within different types of living arrangements.
+It supports various functions, including registration, moving, sickness treatment etc.

 ## Description